Denture Clinic Adelaide

 TYPES OF DENTURES

-Complete dentures can either be 'conventional' or 'immediate'.
-Made after the teeth have been removed and the gum tissue has begun to heal, a conventional denture is ready for placement in the mouth about eight to twelve weeks after the teeth have been removed.
+Conventional Dentures – Made after the teeth have been removed and the gum tissue has begun to heal.
+A conventional denture is ready for placement in the mouth about eight to twelve weeks after the teeth have been removed.

-Unlike conventional dentures, immediate dentures are made in advance and can be positioned as soon as the teeth are removed (immediately after extraction of teeth).
-As a result, the wearer does not have to be without teeth during the healing period.
-Immediate dentures should normally only be considered a temporary solution until conventional dentures can be made.
-However, in most cases they can be relined after healing and shrinkage has occurred, and can become a permanent denture.
+Unlike conventional dentures, Immediate dentures – These dentures are made in advance and can be positioned as soon as the teeth are removed (immediately after extraction of teeth).
+As a result, you do not have to be without teeth during the healing period.
+Immediate dentures always needs to be relined after healing and shrinkage has occurred.
 However, depending on the individual rate of shrinkage may require more than one reline in first year, and occasionally remade.
 (After initial gum shrinkage, please ensure you come in for a reline as irreparable damage can occur if this is not done).

 A removable partial denture requires as much attention as full dentures, usually more.
 Partial dentures usually consist of replacement teeth attached to a pink or gum-coloured plastic base; which is sometimes connected by metal framework that holds the denture in place in the mouth.
 Partial dentures are used when one or more natural teeth remain in the upper or lower jaw.
 A fixed bridge replaces one or more teeth by placing crowns on the teeth on either side of the space and attaching artificial teeth to them.
 This ‘bridge’ is then cemented in to place.